Chronicles: Volume One: Sequel

 Simon & Schuster have said that Dylan was expected to have begun working on Chronicles Vol. 2 while on a break from the Never Ending Tour in May 2008.
 According to the book A Simple Twist of Fate, the sequel may feature a section detailing the making of Blood on the Tracks.
 In August 2010, a source close to Dylan told Rolling Stone that there were no current plans to publish Chronicles Vol. 2: "I hope there's another one.
 That's all I can say.
 If it was planned I'd tell you".

 In September 2012, Dylan told Rolling Stone that he is working on Volume 2.
 Dylan was quoted as saying that he had already completed chapters concerning The Freewheelin' Bob Dylan and Another Side of Bob Dylan, and that the book may focus primarily on the early years of his recording career.
 During the interview, he claimed that the biggest holdup in the process was not the writing itself, but rather the editing: "I don't mind writing it, but it's the rereading it and the time it takes to reread it – that for me is difficult.
 The last Chronicles I did all myself".

 Audiobook and promotional CD

-Simon & Schuster released two audio versions of the book.
-The abridged version of the book is read by Sean Penn (a performance for which he was nominated for a Grammy Award).
-The unabridged version is read by Nick Landrum.
+Simon & Schuster initially released two audio versions of the book.
+An abridged version of the book read by Sean Penn (a performance for which he was nominated for a Grammy Award) was released in 2004.
+An unabridged version, read by Nick Landrum, was released at the same time.
+A newly recorded, unabridged version read by Penn was released in 2026.

 Columbia Records released a Chronicles promotional CD sampler featuring 6 songs that corresponded to the three main time periods covered in the book: a previously unreleased live 1962 version of "The Cuckoo", the New Morning tracks "New Morning" and "Father of Night", the Oh Mercy tracks "Political World" and "Man in the Long Black Coat" and a previously unreleased demo version of the song "Dignity" from 1989.